orperry/wd-exam/readme.md

 3. Login button should be disabled for invalid form

-## Task #3 Login bug (client/server)
+## 3 Login bug
-Login action is an HTTP POST request to the server with email and password as payload.
+Login action is an *HTTP POST* request to the server with email and password as payload.
 Hitting "Login" button with the right credentials is not working.
 Find and fix this bug.

+Hints:
-* In client application, you can find login function in `app.service.ts`.
+* Login function in the client is implemented in `app.service.ts`.
-* Login end point in the server application implemented in `routes/login.js`.
+* Login function in the server is implemented in `routes/login.js`.

-## Task #4 Accessing users page bug (server)
+## 4 Unable to fetch users bug
-After a login, the application display list of users, but the server refuse to return the list.
-The `/users` end point is guarded by a middleware allow only logged in users to access the data.
+While trying to fetch users lists from the server, we get an error instead of users list.
 Find the reason it refuses to fetch data and fix it.

+Hints:
+* The `/users` end point is guarded by a middleware allow only logged in users to access the users' data.

-## Task #5 Filtering users
+## 5 Filtering users
 The `Users` page contain a filter field.
-Implement the filter mechanism to fetch only users with the filter content in their name.
+Implement the filter mechanism to fetch only users contain the filter in their name.

-## Task #6 Sorting users (Bonus)
+## 6 Sorting users (Bonus task)
 Make the users table sortable.

+# Finishing Exam
+When finishing your exam, delete `node_modules` directory from `client` and from `server` directory, compress the project into `zip` file and send it to `ziv.perry@zoominfo.com`.